Asian Chicken Salad

 Tips for making this Asian Chicken Salad recipe

 My friend told me that she cooks chicken in the Instant Pot then shreds it in her Kitchen Aid mixer.
 So, after dinner and taking the extra meat off the rotisserie chicken, I shredded it in the mixer.
 I used the peace-sign paddle.
 Let me find the proper name of that, apparently, it is called the flat beater.
 It only took a few whips before the chicken was ready to go.

 I like Asian food.
-Having lived in China, I can promise you that there will be plenty of Asian-inspired recipes.
+Having lived in China, I can promise you that I create plenty of Asian-inspired recipes.
 Are they anything you find in Asia?
 Who knows.

 My secret weapon for some of my favorite Chinese foods is… whisper… sesame oil.
-If you’re making a stir fry and they taste a little flat, you probably are missing this key ingredient.
+If you’re making a stir fry and it tastes a little flat, you probably are missing this key ingredient.
 If you are allergic to sesame, then I am very, very sorry.
 If you’re looking for a stir fry recipe to test my sesame oil theory on, this Kung Pao Chicken is great!

 My pictures show that I used romaine lettuce to use this chicken salad in a lettuce wrap.
 As I mentioned earlier, there are so many other options!!